hackclub/hackclub/workshops/react_calculator/README.md

 }
 ```

 Explanation: Here, `useState` is already imported for you as we'll be using it in the later part of the workshop.
-Next, there's an a rray containing all the basic operators.
+Next, there's an array containing all the basic operators.
 The `App` component simply renders a heading and a `div` with a `className` of `calc-wrapper` for now.

 Next, if we look in the `components/` directory, we have a `Button` component and a `components.css` file.